racinmat/minecraft-server/readme.md

 - Don't place mekanism's Digital Miner on chunk border, it might disappear.
 There is bug in core minecraft, trashing multiblock items on chunk borders when one chunk is unloaded in different time than the other.
 - Probably don'T use the twilight forest's charm of keeping, it seemd to be bugging the server in combination with graves.
+- JVM has some memory leaks, it helps to restart the server once in few days